Li-Cycle secures 100 percent offtake agreement with Glencore for MHP

 Traxys also will receive certain payments related to MHP production for the duration of its offtake agreement, which Li-Cycle says has been adjusted to consider the proposed MHP scope for the Rochester Hub.
 Li-Cycle adds that the payment terms and working capital facilities under both the Traxys and Glencore commercial agreements also have been adjusted to align with the requirements of the proposed $375 million loan to Li-Cycle under the U.S. Department of Energy’s Advanced Technology Vehicles Manufacturing program.
 The revised Glencore commercial agreements have been completed in parallel with the ongoing effort to finalize the DOE loan.

-Additionally, Li-Cycle says it has completed its technical review of the MHP scope for the Rochester Hub.
+Additionally, Li-Cycle has completed its technical review of the MHP scope for the Rochester Hub.
 Earlier this year, the company confirmed the technical viability of the MHP scope through its internal study, advanced its go-forward plan for the Rochester facility and refined cost estimates with the local market to evaluate the project’s total cost estimate.

-Li-Cycle says it expects to produce up to approximately 8,250 tons of battery-grade lithium carbonate and up to approximately 72,000 tons of MHP annually at the Rochester Hub under the MHP scope.
+Li-Cycle expects to produce up to approximately 8,250 tons of battery-grade lithium carbonate and up to approximately 72,000 tons of MHP annually at the Rochester Hub under the MHP scope.
 The project’s nameplate processing capacity remains at 35,000 tons of black mass annually.

 “The amendment to our commercial contracts with Glencore and Traxys and completion of the Rochester Hub project’s technical review are positive steps that support our progress towards finalizing definitive financing documentation for the proposed DOE loan,” Li-Cycle President and CEO Ajay Kochhar says.
 “Establishing a commercial framework for MHP alongside our existing lithium carbonate offtake agreements provides Li-Cycle with a strong market foundation for its Rochester Hub project.